shivii-mallya/FlyRank-capstone-meter-billing/tests/EVIDENCE.md

 A separate `.env.example` file contains safe placeholder values for the required Razorpay environment variables.

+The local SQLite database and generated log files are also excluded from Git.

 ---

-## 13. Requirements / Dependency Check
+## 14. Requirements / Dependency Check

 The project includes a `requirements.txt` file containing the dependencies required by the application, including: